threefoldtech/info_grid/src/knowledge_base/farming/proof_of_capacity.md

 ## Introduction

 The ThreeFold Blockchain (TFChain) uses work algorythm called "Proof-of-Capacity" to verify the Internet capacity provided by 3Nodes.
 Put simply, PoC verifies, on an ongoing basis, that farms are honestly representing the Internet capacity they provide to the network.

-**See Proof-of-Capacity in action** by visiting the [ThreeFold Grid Capacity Explorer](https://dashboard.grid.tf/explorer/statistics) which represents the best resource to view POC-related data.

 ## What is proof-of-capacity?